couchbase/kv_engine/docs/dcp/documentation/protocol-flow.md

 ##### Creating the Connection

 Creating a connection consists of opening a TCP/IP socket between the Consumer and the Producer and sending an [Open Connection](commands/open-connection.md) message.
-This [Open Connection](commands/open-connection.md) message message signifies this connection is a DCP connection and also allows the sender to give the connection a name.
+This [Open Connection](commands/open-connection.md) message signifies this connection is a DCP connection and also allows the sender to give the connection a name.
 Below is a diagram of the interaction between the Producer and Consumer that takes place to establish a DCP connection.

 ![Figure 1](../images/upr_session_1.jpg)